Kia India extends support to Andhra for Covid relief

-New Delhi, May 20 (IANS) Automobile manufacturer Kia India has contributed Rs 5 crore to the Andhra Pradesh State Disaster Management Authority (APSDMA) for Covid-19 relief work.
+New Delhi: Automobile manufacturer Kia India has contributed Rs 5 crore to the Andhra Pradesh State Disaster Management Authority (APSDMA) for Covid-19 relief work.

 According to the company, with the second wave of Covid-19 and the exponential rise in cases across the country, the contribution has been made to support the state and its people in these testing times.